 Developing New Drugs &

 The current success of febuxostat highlights our aggressive license-out pharmaceutical strategy.
-With a team of leading pharmaceutical distributors in major markets, febuxostat is being sold or will be sold in over 117 countries around the world.
+With a team of leading pharmaceutical distributors in major markets, febuxostat is being sold in 78 countries around the world.
 As for our license-in activities, a solid track record of successful ventures with industry leaders at any stage from preclinical to launch and distribution are testament to our ability to deliver sales in the competitive Japanese market.

 Bone and Joint Diseases